Skip to Main Content

 Upgraded Elevator Communication Systems with Video and Two-Way Messaging

 Elevators are essential for modern buildings, but safety is paramount.
 New elevator communication codes, including ASME A17.1/CSA B44 2019, are being implemented to ensure passengers have a reliable way to call for help in emergencies.
+In conjunction with recent code updates for elevators, there are major infrastructure changes that impact your phone lines and building communications that need to be considered.
 This blog post explains these code updates and their impact on elevator phone systems.

 blog_escalator-5-3.jpg